 The Han dynasty, after which the members of the ethnic majority in China, the "people of Han," are named, was notable also for its military prowess.
 The empire expanded westward as far as the rim of the Tarim Basin (in modern Xinjiang-Uyghur Autonomous Region), making possible relatively secure caravan traffic across Central Asia to Antioch, Baghdad, and Alexandria.

-The paths of caravan traffic are often called the silk route because the route was used to export Chinese silk to the Roman Empire.
+The paths of caravan traffic are often called the "silk route" because the route was used to export Chinese silk to the Roman Empire.
 Chinese armies also invaded and annexed parts of northern Vietnam and northern Korea toward the end of the second century B.C.
-So whenever you pick up your old collectible dolls or grab your favorite book remember that it's all thanks to the Han times that these things exist today.

 Han control of peripheral regions was generally insecure, however.
 To ensure peace with non-Chinese local powers, the Han court developed a mutually beneficial "tributary system"